raulromeroruiz/landing-page/README.md

 ### Directory descriptions

 _**layout**_
-Main template Pug file from landing page.
+: Main template Pug file for landing page.

 _**includes**_
-Pug files, for header and footer sections.
+: Pug files, for header and footer sections.
 Mixins, functions and vars for pug files.

 _**styles**_
-Files for stylus pre-proccesor (_*.styl_)
+: Files for stylus pre-proccesor (_*.styl_)

 _**scripts**_
-Javascript files.
-Functions & events for page.
+: Javascript files.
+For javascript code.

 _**libs**_
-Javascript files librarys (jQuery, plugins, etc)
+: Javascript files librarys (jQuery, plugins, etc)

 _**sprites**_
-Image sprite files.
+: Image sprite files.
 (Not available)

 ## Tasks
 ### default
-Process all task and run local server.
+Process all tasks and run the local server.
-Also run watch task for listen change files (pug, js, styl), and execute the corresponding task.
+It also executes the watch task to listen to change files (pug, js, styl) and run the corresponding task.

 ### pug
 Process all files *.pug* to *.html*

 ### stylus
-All files are imported to styles.styl:
+All files are imported to file styles.styl:
 ```
 @import "fonts.styl"
 @import "main.styl"